runfinch/finch/docs/config_to_support_additional_directories.md

 Cons:

-* Sometimes the error log in Lima context may not be descriptive in Finch context
+* Sometimes the error log in Lima context may not be descriptive in Finch context.
-  * Mitigation:
-    * Add Finch's own error message to wrap Lima's error message.
-We are already doing this in [init](https://github.com/runfinch/finch/blob/d8174ff773f0f92ec94d6d97c753a872a98f74a0/cmd/finch/virtual_machine_init.go#L84) and [start](https://github.com/runfinch/finch/blob/d8174ff773f0f92ec94d6d97c753a872a98f74a0/cmd/finch/virtual_machine_start.go#L75) today so no additional change is needed.
+  * However, we are having finch error messages wrapping Lima error messages today in [init](https://github.com/runfinch/finch/blob/d8174ff773f0f92ec94d6d97c753a872a98f74a0/cmd/finch/virtual_machine_init.go#L84) and [start](https://github.com/runfinch/finch/blob/d8174ff773f0f92ec94d6d97c753a872a98f74a0/cmd/finch/virtual_machine_start.go#L75).
+This can mitigate this concern.
 * Depends on Lima error handing.
   * However, other commands also depend on Lima/Nerdctl error handling today and Finch can still catch it in e2e tests.)